Black Saturday (professional wrestling): Slot takeover and reception

 The July 14 program opened with show co-host Freddie Miller (Solie was absent for reasons never made clear; he either resigned in protest or was terminated following the purchase, as were many other people involved with the former GCW regime) introducing McMahon and welcoming the WWF to WTBS.
 McMahon promised the GCW fans who were tuned in that they would enjoy his new program just as much.

-However, unlike World Championship Wrestling, which had been a weekly show from the WTBS studios in Atlanta, the WWF's WTBS show at first consisted solely of highlights from the WWF's USA Network and syndicated programming, as well as house show clips from Madison Square Garden, Boston Garden and most of the other major arenas it did business in.
+However, unlike World Championship Wrestling, which had been a weekly show from the WTBS studios in Atlanta, the WWF's WTBS show at first consisted solely of highlights from the WWF's USA Network and syndicated programming, as well as house show clips from Madison Square Garden, Boston Garden and most of the other major arenas the promotion did business in.
 This was in direct violation of a promise McMahon had made at the time of the purchase to provide original programming for WTBS, including having programs taped at the WTBS studios.

 Finally, on March 2, 1985, the WWF began airing in-studio matches (while changing the name of the program to WWF Georgia Championship Wrestling) co-hosted by ring announcer Miller and play-by-play commentator Gorilla Monsoon.
 Along with these matches, Miller did interviews with many WWF stars, mainly to promote the first WrestleMania card.
-These programs ran until March 30, using the same set that would later be used by Jim Crockett Jr. when he purchased the WWF time slot from McMahon.
+These programs ran until March 30, using the same set that would later be used by Jim Crockett Jr. when he purchased the WWF timeslot from McMahon.

 The WWF show on WTBS was a ratings disaster from the start.
 GCW's core audience began writing and calling WTBS in droves, furious over the fact that GCW was no longer airing on the station and demanding to know why.
 Thousands of complaints were received, many of which focused on the loss of Solie.
 Turner himself was angered by the sinking ratings and made two decisions that would fix the problem.

 First, Turner made an offer to Bill Watts, a promoter who ran Mid-South Wrestling out of Oklahoma, to take a Sunday afternoon timeslot on WTBS.
 He also entered into negotiations to bring Championship Wrestling from Georgia, an NWA affiliate founded by Anderson after his ouster by McMahon and which the NWA regarded as the successor to GCW, to the station on Saturday mornings with Solie as announcer.
 McMahon was not happy with either of Turner's decisions, thinking his control of GCW would make the WWF the exclusive wrestling company on WTBS.
 Both Mid-South Wrestling and Championship Wrestling from Georgia outdid the WWF in ratings.